This Keto Bacon Roasted Butternut Squash is an awesome side dish, it pairs perfectly with just about any protein for an unbeatable keto dinner.

-We love butternut squash!
-Yes, butternut squash is high carb compared to other low-carb vegetables but see our explanation below to see why we think it's still a great option for ketogenic diets.
+Man Oh Man we love this Keto Bacon Roasted Butternut Squash, it's all you've ever want in a side dish.
+Yes, butternut squash is high(er) carb compared to other low-carb vegetables but see our explanation below to see why we think it's still a great option for ketogenic diets.
 Other than butternut squash soup, roasting butternut squash with bacon is our favorite way to utilize this winter squash.

 For this recipe, we're roasting the squash with bacon, brown erythritol (we use Swerve), Dijon mustard, garlic, and a few spices.
 Yum!
 Seriously, as the bacon renders the squash soaks up all of the delicious bacon grease and the outsides of the squash get a bit crispy as well.
 This is definitely one of our favorite keto side dishes for fall!

 Keep reading for the ins and outs of this recipe!

 Butternut squash can definitely be eaten on a keto diet.
 While winter squashes are higher carb than most vegetables they can still fit nicely into a low-carb high-fat diet.
 Our view is that vegetables pack tons of nutrients and we'd rather our carb sources come from nutrient-packed food than processed junk.